bunkerhillhealth/bunkerhill-sdk/client_sdk/python/README.md

 ) -> List[Inference]
 ```

-Fetches a list of Inference objects for a given patient and a given model from the Inference API.
+Asynchronously fetches a list of Inference objects for a given patient and a given model from the Inference API.

 ##### Parameters:
 model_id (str): The model ID to fetch inferences for. \